rami6/portfolio/algorithms/_posts/2018-05-31-number-of-lines-to-write-string.md

 example:
     - input: widths = [10,10,10,10,10,10,10,10,10,10,10,10,10,10,10,10,10,10,10,10,10,10,10,10,10,10] / S = "abcdefghijklmnopqrstuvwxyz"
       output: "[3, 60]"
+      explanation: All letters have the same length of 10.
+To write all 26 letters, we need two full lines and one line with 60 units.
     - input: widths = [4,10,10,10,10,10,10,10,10,10,10,10,10,10,10,10,10,10,10,10,10,10,10,10,10,10] / S = "bbbcccdddaaa"
       output: "[2, 4]"
+      explanation: All letters except 'a' have the same length of 10, and "bbbcccdddaa" will cover 9 * 10 + 2 * 4 = 98 units.
+For the last 'a', it is written on the second line because there is only 2 units left in the first line.
+So the answer is 2 lines, plus 4 units in the second line.
 note:
     - "The length of `S` will be in the range [1, 1000]."
     - "`S` will only contain lowercase letters."